 - Visitation.
 Establishing boundaries concerning visitors is important.
 You should never invite or allow people into your room without you being present.

-- Always remember you do not have to be friends.
-Your living community in college do not have to be your best friends.
+- Always remember, you do not have to be friends.
+Your living community peers in college do not have to be your best friends.
 It may be better if you are not best friends due to the amount of time spent together.
 The most important thing about living with someone is to learn more interpersonal skills and how to approach conflict.

 - Finally, remember the Golden Rule: “Do unto others, as you would have them do unto you…”

 The University endeavors to assist you in this process.
-We provide students with community contract that helps establish some of these boundaries.
+We provide students with a community contract that helps establish some of these boundaries.
 Please contact your Resident Director for further assistance.